Sukanya Samriddhi Yojana (SSY) and Children’s Mutual Funds (CMF)

 What are Children’s Mutual Funds?

 Just as the name suggests, the “Children’s mutual funds” are special investment funds, curated specially for your little superheroes, specially designed to formulate their financial needs, such as education expenses, marriage, or other future financial emergencies.
-These funds are structured for long-term needs with a distant vision, aiming to provide steady growth along with a comfy cushion to many financial demons.

 Here’s a breakdown: